GPS Tracker For Excavator

 How Can Geofencing Prevent Excavator Theft?

-Geofencing creates a virtual boundary around your job site.
-When your excavator enters or leaves this area, you’ll receive an instant text or email alert.
-Setting up a geofence in your GPS software helps you monitor equipment and prevent unauthorized use or theft.
+Geofencing creates a virtual boundary around a job site.
+When an excavator enters or leaves that area, an instant text or email alert goes out.
+Setting up a geofence in a GPS tracker's software is a simple way to monitor equipment and catch unauthorized use or theft early.

 Back to blog